This section presents an overview of the ordinary courts in Belgium.

 Ordinary courts - introduction

-The Court of Cassation (Cour de cassation/Hof van Cassatie) is the supreme court, the ‘court of courts’.
-It sits in Brussels.
+Court of Cassation (Cour de cassation/Hof van Cassatie): this is the supreme court – the ‘court of courts’ – which sits in Brussels.

-There is an assize court (cour d’assises/hof van assisen) for each of the ten provinces and for the Brussels Capital district.
+There is a court of assizes (cour d’assises/hof van assisen) for each of the 10 provinces and for the Brussels administrative district.
 It is not a permanent court but is convened whenever accused persons are sent before it.

-- Court of appeal (cour d’appel/hof van beroep).
-There are five such courts:
+- Court of appeal (cour d’appel/hof van beroep): there are five courts of appeal in Belgium:

-- Brussels (for the provinces of Walloon Brabant, Flemish Brabant and the Brussels Capital region,
+- Brussels (for the judicial districts of Walloon Brabant, Leuven and Brussels),

-- Liège (for the provinces of Liège, Namur and Luxembourg),
+- Liège (for the judicial districts of Liège, Eupen, Namur and Luxembourg),

-- Ghent (for the provinces of West Flanders and East Flanders),
+- Ghent (for the judicial districts of West Flanders and East Flanders),

-- Antwerp (for the provinces of Antwerp and Limburg).
+- Antwerp (for the judicial districts of Antwerp and Limburg).

-- Labour court (cour du travail/arbeidshof).
-There are five.
+- Labour court (cour du travail/arbeidshof): there are five labour courts in Belgium.
 These are the appeal courts specialising in employment law.
 They have the same territorial jurisdiction as the courts of appeal mentioned above.

 Courts of first instance

-- Court of first instance (tribunal de première instance/rechtbank van eerste aanleg).
-There are 13, one for each judicial district (arrondissement judiciaire/gerechtelijk arrondissement) and two in the Brussels district, one Dutch-speaking and one French-speaking.
+- Court of first instance (tribunal de première instance/rechtbank van eerste aanleg): there are 13 courts of first instance in Belgium (one for each judicial district and two in the Brussels district – one Dutch-speaking and one French-speaking).

-- Labour tribunal (tribunal du travail/arbeidsrechtbank).
-There are nine (in principle one in the territorial jurisdiction of each court of appeal, except that in the territorial jurisdiction of the Brussels court of appeal there are labour tribunals in Leuven, Nivelles and Brussels itself, and there is also a labour tribunal in the German-speaking area of Eupen).
+- Labour tribunal (tribunal du travail/arbeidsrechtbank): there are nine labour tribunals in Belgium (in principle, one in the territorial jurisdiction of each court of appeal, except for the territorial jurisdiction of the Brussels court of appeal, where there are labour tribunals in Leuven and Nivelles and two more in Brussels itself – one Dutch-speaking and one French-speaking – and except for the judicial district of Eupen).